Analyst Commentary:

 Nasdaq Dorsey Wright’s Weekly Featured Chart:

-To read more on Q1 performance, you can read Wednesday's featured article HERE.
+To read more on volatility, you can read Wednesday's featured article HERE.

 Major US Index Technical Review: